cwjr-dev/rock-paper-scissors/README.md

 This project is a console-based implementation of Rock Paper Scissors, built as part of [The Odin Project: Rock Paper Scissors from the Foundations Course](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).
 The goal of this project is to practice planning and developing game logic in JavaScript, focusing on clean, functional code.

 ## Updates
-8/18/2025 - Added a playable UI version of Rock Paper Scissors has been added.
+8/18/2025 - Added a playable UI version of Rock Paper Scissors.

 ## How to Play
 1. Open [Rock Paper Scissors](https://cwjr-dev.github.io/rock-paper-scissors/) in your browser